PostHog/posthog.com/contents/blog/real-user-monitoring.md

 Real user monitoring helps you get the information to understand and prioritize the issues.
 It also provides details on how to solve those issues; for example, session replays being bug recreation steps or query metrics showing which ones are slow.

-### 3. Manage risk
+### 2. Manage risk

-The third and final reason to do real user monitoring is to manage risk.
-It supports this by uncovering potential risks, providing details for planning, and being part of the solution.
+Real user monitoring uncovers potential risks, provides details for planning, and is part of the incident alerting process.

 By knowing error rates, page and query speeds, and product usage, teams are able to monitor the the health of the product and prevent incidents.
 These metrics also enables companies to make promises about their experience quality, and back those promises with data.